porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 <p-inline-notification heading="Important note" state="warning" dismiss-button="false">
   This component activates a focus trap to keep the focus within while being open.<br>
-  This is achieved by detecting the first and last focusable child element after the modal is opened.<br>
+  This is achieved by detecting the first and last focusable child element after the flyout is opened.<br>
-  Further DOM changes like adding or removing DOM nodes can only be detected on the first level, hence direct children of the modal.
+  Further DOM changes like adding or removing DOM nodes can only be detected on the first level, hence direct children of the flyout.
 </p-inline-notification>

 <TableOfContents></TableOfContents>